LouisdeBruijn/SentiMix/develop-main/readme.txt

 models/ "Anything that has to with the model will be in this folder."

+analysis/ "Anything that does analysis of the data, such as frequency distributions"

+dist/ "Results of the models/analyses"

+baseline/ "Folder where the baseline is"

 main.py

 the main.py is the main program that will take inputs, arguments and combining all the classes together.